knpuniversity/symfony4/sfcasts/uploads/aws-s3.md

 Let's close *all* these files so we can concentrate.
 Now open `config/services.yaml` and, at the bottom, paste that config!
-But I'm going to simplify this: copy the class name, remove it, and paste *that* over the service id.
+But I'm going to simplify this: copy the class name, remove it, and paste *that* as the service id.
 Why?
 First, because, when possible, it's just easier to use the class name as the service id instead of inventing new service id strings.
 And second, this will allow us to *autowire* the `S3Client` service into any of our services of controllers.